 Can I Start A Pet Adoption Service?

-If it’s a charity, you will need to register it as a charity.
-However, if it’s still a business venture with the purpose of making a profit, then you will need to apply for an Australian Business Number (ABN) and follow the standard business registration process
+If you choose the charity route, you must register your organisation as a charity.
+Alternatively, if you opt for a commercial model, apply for an Australian Business Number (ABN) and follow the standard business registration process.

 Set Up A Pet Courier Service

-Offering a service to transport pets safely is another way to be involved in the pet industry.
-Since it involves the responsibility of pets’ safety while you transport them, you’ll need to have legals in place that mitigate risks and limit your liability where necessary.
+Offering a pet courier service is another innovative way to engage with the pet industry.
+Since you are responsible for the safe transport of pets, it’s important to have the necessary legal contracts in place to mitigate risks and limit your liability.

-• Think about the regions you will service and the kind of transport being provided
+• Identify the regions you will serve and determine the type of transport provided

-• Some pets may require veterinary consultations before long travels
+• Schedule veterinary consultations for pets that may require a health check before long travels

-• Less common equipment, such as travel crates and mats, will need to be provided
+• Provide specialised equipment, such as travel crates and mats, to guarantee safe and comfortable transport

 What Documents Or Licences Do I Need?